PentaRogueViking/ohmyzsh/README.md

 Sounds boring.
 Let's try again.

-**Oh My Zsh will not make you a 10x developer...but you may feel like one.**
+**Oh My Zsh will not mke you a 10x developer...but you may feel like one.**

 Once installed, your terminal shell will become the talk of the town _or your money back!_ With each keystroke in your command prompt, you'll take advantage of the hundreds of powerful plugins and beautiful themes.